General

 Since 2020, the LAR explicitly provides for the mandatory reopening[22] of an asylum procedure with respect to an applicant who is returned to Bulgaria under the Dublin Regulation, provided that s/he has not been issued a decision on merits while in absentia.[23]
 The SAR’s practice following this particular amendment has been so far in line with the law, and returnees whose asylum procedures had been only terminated (discontinued) after their absconding do not face obstacles in principle to have their determination procedures reopened.
 However, it does not secure their access to state provided food and accommodation in reception centres as these are guaranteed only to vulnerable applicants.[24]

 For any other Dublin returnees, who are not considered vulnerable, food and accommodation are contingent to the limited national reception capacity and availability.
 If there is no available place for accommodation in reception centres of the asylum agency SAR, Dublin returnees will have to secure accommodation and nutrition at their own expenses.
-In 2023, SAR continued to report[23] a severe lack of capacity to accommodate in its reception centres the Dublin returnees who were not identified as vulnerable, both due to the constantly increasing new arrivals (+10% in 2023, +55% in 2022; +205% in 2021),[24] and to the reduced reception capacity, as in practice only 3,592 out of 5,160 official accommodation places were assessed as fit for living,[25] against the backdrop of 22,518 new arrivals just in 2023 (see Overview of the main changes since the previous report update, Reception capacity).
+In 2025, despite the overall decrease in the number of the new arrivals, SAR continued to refuse[25] accommodation in its reception centres the Dublin returnees who were not identified as vulnerable, despite the decreasing number of new arrivals (-68% in 2025, -45% in 2024, +10% in 2023, +55% in 2022; +205% in 2021),[26] on account of the continuously shrinking reception capacity due to multiannual lack of funding for repairs and refurbishment, which is why in practice only 3,125[27] out of 5,160 official accommodation places were assessed as fit for living (3,225 in 2024; 3,592 in 2023; 3,932 in 2022)[28] (see Overview of the main changes since the previous report update, Reception capacity).
+In its reply[29] to the findings of this report, the SAR indicated that in 2025 all Dublin returnees, whose procedures have not been finalised with an effective decision on the merits, and who arrived in Bulgaria following a transfer decision from another EU MS, have been accommodated in the RRCs of SAR, mainly in the shelter in Vrazhdebna, though it did not provide the actual number of Dublin returnees who benefitted of this change in their practice.

 Although the access to the national health care system is automatically reinstated after the Dublin return,[30] the national health care package is generally scarce and does not provide for any tailored medical or psychological treatment or support, nor for the treatment of many chronic diseases or surgical interventions, prosthetics, implants or other necessary medications or supplies.[31]
 Therefore the patients need to pay for them at their own expense.

-Access to the labour market is guaranteed to asylum seekers after a period of three months from their personal registration and for the duration of the procedure.[28]
+Access to the labour market is guaranteed to asylum seekers after a period of three months from their personal registration and for the duration of the procedure.[32]
 However, the national economic situation remains challenging.
-Any improvements which finally started to occur after the end of COVID-19 pandemic were reverted in the beginning of 2022 by the war in Ukraine.
+Any improvements which finally started to occur after the end of COVID-19 pandemic were reverted in the beginning of 2022 by the war in Ukraine and the following economic recess across Europe.
 It further complicated asylum seekers and refugees’ employment and self-sufficiency.
-In 2023, the State Refugee Agency issued 579 work permits to asylum seekers who were looking to support themselves while their asylum claims were being processed.[29]
-Out of them, only 2 asylum seekers alongside 17 persons granted international protection were employed through employment programs, while the rest found work independently and on their own initiative.[30]
+In 2025, the State Refugee Agency issued 847 work permits to asylum seekers who were looking to support themselves while their asylum claims were being processed.[33]
+Out of them, only 2% or 3 asylum seekers and 16 persons granted international protection were employed through employment programs, while the rest found work independently and on their own initiative.[34]

 In principle, no “take back” requests have been made so far under the Dublin Regulation regarding individuals with special needs.
 In the few cases in the past where the return of families with minor children, the requesting Member states usually asked the assurances of SAR for accommodation, adequate reception conditions as well as the nature of the services that will be provided.
 Usually, these individual guarantees are not made via DubliNet, but by using the available diplomatic channels, in most cases by the respective Member State’s embassy in Bulgaria.